 Knowing what time of day to shoot and under what conditions will separate your beach photos from the millions of snapshots of family vacations.

+Absolutely the best time to take pictures at the beach!
 The blue hour is the hour right before sunrise (as well as right after sunset) when the world has an eerie bluish cast to it.
-Since light is scarce during this time, your beach pictures will benefit greatly from a long exposure on a tripod — no neutral density filter needed!
+Since light is scarce during this time, your beach pictures will benefit greatly from a long exposure on a tripod — no neutral density filter is needed!
 The long shutter speed allows the camera to pick up on blue tones that the eye can’t see, and the movement of the water is blurred while keeping the rest of the scene in focus.

 In order to further intensify the golden tones of your beach photos, shoot with shadow white balance.
 Shadow white balance attempts to cancel out the cool tones of shadows by adding in warmer, comforting tones.